by Daniela Olszewska

 ABOUT DANIELA OLSZEWSKA:

 Daniela Olszewska is the author of three collections of poetry: cloudfang : : cakedirt (Horse Less Press, 2012), True Confessions of an Escapee From The Capra Facility for Wayward Girls (Spittoon Press, 2013), and Citizen J (Artifice, 2013).
 She sits on Switchback Books' Board of Directors and teaches writing in prisons and community colleges throughout Chicagoland.
+She now lives and writes under the name Daniela Czarny.

 Publication Date: September 2013